eneajaho/ngx-libs/README.md

 If you want to add a library, please create a pull request with the following changes:

-- Add the library to the `libs.data.ts` file
+- Add the library to the `/src/assets/library-support-data.json` file

 ## How to run locally